BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Setup

 1. Ensure that the EUT and test equipment have the necessary information to send and receive USP Records to each other.

-2. Ensure that at least two Subscription objects exist on the EUT, and the instance identifiers are known by the traffic generator.
+2. Ensure that a Subscription object exists on the EUT, and the instance identifier is known by the traffic generator.

 ### Test Procedure

 1. Send a Delete message to the EUT with the following
     structure:

       ```{filter=pbv type=Msg}
       header {